 Of course, you’ll need to make the pitas, but purchased pitas would work as well (just try to get some nice fresh ones).
 I was pleasantly surprised at how delicious these were – probably due to the non-traditional sauce.
 I was a bit wary at first to deviate from the typical tomato base, but the combination of the red peppers and sun-dried tomatoes was excellent!
 We’ll definitely make this sauce this again, perhaps even for a full-size pizza.

 Another deviation from tradition was the cheese; I’ve started to use Monterrey jack on my pizzas instead of mozzarella, since I feel it gives a bit more flavor.
 But topped with oregano, these pitas tasted just as good (or better) than the real thing!
 Of course, the concept has endless possibilities for customizing toppings to your liking.
 Give it a try, and let us know your favorite!

-2 Drain the red peppers.
-Remove about one-half of a red pepper and cut it into thin strips to garnish pizzas.
+- Drain the red peppers.
+Remove ½ red pepper and cut it into thin strips to garnish pizzas.

-3 In a food processor, place the remaining red peppers, 10 sun-dried tomatoes, and 1 tablespoon of the oil from the sun-dried tomato jar.
-Puree for 1 to 2 minutes until smooth.
+- In a food processor, place the remaining red peppers, 10 sun-dried tomatoes, and 1 tablespoon of the oil from the sun-dried tomato jar.
+Purée for 1 to 2 minutes until smooth.

-4 On each whole grain pita, spread 1/4 of the red pepper sauce and shredded Monterrey jack cheese.
-Top with sliced red peppers, dried oregano, and a bit of kosher salt.
+- On each whole grain pita, spread ¼ of the red pepper sauce and ⅓ cup shredded Monterrey jack cheese.
+Top with sliced red peppers, ½ teaspoon dried oregano, and a bit of kosher salt.

-5 Place the pizzas on the pizza stone (or a baking sheet) and bake until the cheese is melted, around 5 to 7 minutes.
+- Place the pizzas on the pizza stone (or a baking sheet) and bake until the cheese is melted, 5 to 7 minutes.